ZumDeWald/intl-dates/README.md

 ```
     import React, { useEffect } from 'react';
-    import useintldates from 'useintldates'; // Bring the hook into your component
+    import useIntlDates from 'useintldates'; // Bring the hook into your component

     const MyComponent = () => {
-      const dates = useintldates();
+      const dates = useIntlDates();
-      // Retrieve and destructure the 'dates' object from the useintldates hook
+      // Retrieve and destructure the 'dates' object from the useIntlDates hook

       useEffect(() => {
         fetch(`[urlToYourAPI]/getByDateRange?startDate=${dates.weekStartDate}&endDate=${dates.weekEndDate}`)